Toilet Venting Explained Simply

 Toilet Venting Options

-Toilet venting has gotten complicated with all the code variations, configuration options, and mechanical alternatives flying around.
-As someone who has plumbed bathrooms of every layout, I learned everything there is to know about getting proper ventilation.
+Toilet venting has changed quite a bit thanks to the code variations, configuration options, and mechanical alternatives flying around.
+As someone who has plumbed bathrooms of every layout, I spent months getting comfortable with getting proper ventilation.
 Today, I will share it all with you.

 Plumbing work